std::forward_list

 }

 accepts a second argument.
 By passing an iterator here, we can specify a range of objects to remove.
-Here, we remove everything from the third element until the end:
+Objects from the first iterator until the second iterator will be erased, excluding those objects.

 #include <iostream>